Khalife/ker-nel-experiments/README.md

 These modules were conceived as part of a Named entity linking problem.
 There implementation here are relatively independant.

-[Some of these modules use Spark, we are currently updating the code to provide a CPU version]
+[Some of these modules are compatible with Spark, please refer to comment section]

 # Dependencies
 These experiments require